 Hangzhou is located near Shanghai.
 It has a tranquil beauty to it and is slightly less crowded.
 Lakes and parks can be found around the city that give it a slightly more relaxing feel.
 Even so, it’s still a large city and shares Shanghai’s high cost of living and giant population.
 If you’re looking to learn Chinese in China, you might enjoy this city if you have the budget for it!

 Yangshuo is a small town in southern China that lies amidst some of the most beautiful landscape in all of Asia.
 Two beautiful rivers and thousands of karst mountains surround the town, making it a utopia for photographers and outdoor adventurers.
 Hiking, rock climbing, rafting, caves, waterfalls, and much more draw people from all over the world to see Yangshuo’s wonders.
 And though the town is in a rural setting, the abundance of tourists has brought quite a few internationals bars and restaurants to Yangshuo.
+With the in and out of foreigners, the small-town locals here are some of the most friendly, which makes living and studying Chinese in Yangshuo easy and immersive.

 Aside from the peak tourist times, such as July and the October national holiday, Yangshuo is one of the least crowded and most affordable destinations in China, and also boasts some of the cleanest air.
 Rain is common, though!